 - Research Plan (5 page limit) (Download template: WORD)

 - Project Timeline (3 page limit) (Download template: WORD)

 - References (no page limit) (Download template: WORD)

 - Budget Table (2 page limit) (Download template: WORD)

 - All Primary Investigators (PI) are required to dedicate effort on their projects which must be noted on the budget table.
 Requesting salary support is optional.
 A letter of support from your division chief documenting that the % effort is available, and confirming investigator salary (if applicable) must be submitted with each application.
 If the PI is the division chief, a letter from the Department Chairperson is required.

 - Budget Justification (Download template: WORD)

-- Total costs salary support for Principal Investigator(s) and all Co-Investigator(s) must not exceed 50% of total project costs.
+- Total costs of salary support for PI(s) and Co-I(s) must not exceed 50% of total project costs.

 - Poster printing and publication costs are not allowed.

 - Travel expense requests are not permitted unless required for the conduct of research.
 Travel expenses to attend meetings to present this work, for example, are not allowed.